monkeymagix123/survev-bots-v2/docs/README-details.md

 - use nearby manual doors
 - use nearby practical buttons that seem to unlock immediate local progress

+Recent guardrails:
+- windows are excluded from loot-breaking
+- loot objects blocked by obvious walls/building separation are rejected
+- unarmed bots can redirect to a destructible blocker if that blocker is what stands between them and the desired object

 Limits:
 - no broad puzzle solving
 - no multi-step sequence inference